abmbodj/ArchieAI/README.md

 # 4. Pull an AI model (choose one)
 docker exec archie-ollama ollama pull qwen3:4b
-# OR for advanced quality (much larger download, requires more RAM):
+# OR for advanced quality (WARNING: This is REALLY big.
+Like, "hope you're on fiber internet" big about 150gb):
 docker exec archie-ollama ollama pull qwen3:235b
+# ^^^ Seriously, this one needs 32GB+ RAM and 150GB disk.
+Your laptop will cry.
+You've been warned.

 # 5. Access the application
 open http://localhost:5000